ghga-de/milestones-docs/61-matamata-turtle/technical_specification.md

     - `401 Unauthorized`: auth error (not authenticated)
 - `POST /{service}/{topic}`
   - *Processes the next event in the topic, optionally publishing the supplied event.*
-    *If an override is specified, its DLQ and correlation IDs must match that of* *the stored event.*
     *Returns the payload passed to the publisher.*
   - Auth Header: internal token
   - Query parameters:
     - `dry_run` *(bool)*: if True, the endpoint will not actually publish the event to the retry topic or delete it from the database.
 This is useful for verifying what will get published before resolving an event.
-  - Request Body: empty OR JSON representation of corrected event
+  - Request Body: DLQ ID of the event to resolve and, optionally, a JSON representation of corrected event (see schema below).
   - Response Body: the event that was/would be published.
   - Response Status:
-    - `200 OK`: The event test was successful
+    - `200 OK`: The event test or publish was successful
     - `422 Unprocessable Entity`: The non-empty request body is not a valid event.
     - `401 Unauthorized`: auth error (not authenticated)
 - `DELETE /{dlq_id}`